noedigcode/konfyt/README.md

 due to failures during live performances.

 Konfyt is open source under the GPL license and makes use of Qt, JACK, Carla, liblscp and Fluidsynth.
-Note however that Linuxsampler is used to load SFZ files (via liblscp) which is licensed under GPL with a commercial exception.
+You have the option (see command line arguments) of loading SFZ files with Carla (which uses SFZero), or with Linuxsampler (which is licensed under GPL with a commercial exception).

 More information is available at www.noedig.co.za/konfyt/